robertobloj/ai-style-transfer/README.md

   -m {dir,file,url}, --mode {dir,file,url}
                         If "dir" mode, program uses input dir and style dir.
-                        If "file" mode, you can specify files instead of directoriesIf "url" mode, you can specify urls for input and style images
+                        If "file" mode, you can specify files instead of directories.
+If "url" mode, you can specify urls for input and style images.
   -i INPUT, --input INPUT
                         For "mode" eq "dir" it is an input images dir.
 For "mode" eq "file" it is a path to input image.
 For